 Following each community dinner, we host an engaging and informative life skills group that will help you develop the resources and knowledge you need to succeed.
 Whether the topic is HIV prevention, nutrition, anger management, or conflict resolution, our discussions are always relevant and essential.

 Life Skills: Sunday at 7:00pm

 Creative Writing: Monday at 5:30pm

-HIV Peer Support: Contact Kate Barnhart for details
+HIV Peer Support: Contact Kate Barnhart

 Our twice-weekly case management clinic offers assistance to our clients with any challenges or obstacles they may face.
 Simply walk in!
 We are here to help you with housing, benefits, identification, health issues, mental health, education, and employment.
 We also offer individual counseling and crisis intervention.

 Testing and Prevention